 1. Click the + Add application rule button at the bottom of the list

-2. Enter the application's name and path (you can use system path variables - see section below)
+2. Enter the application's name and path (you can use System Path Variables)

 3. Select the desired rule (No connections, Internet in only, Internet out only, All connections, or Custom)